-These toilets are also eco-friendly.
 On top of that, you will be independent of the sewage system.
-Since the waste is converted into fertilizer, you won’t need to dispose of it into the sewer system.
+Since the waste is converted into fertilizer, you won’t need to dispose of it in the sewer system.

 Installation and Maintenance Guide

 Obviously, the installation of these units requires no plumbing.
 You only need to ensure two things.
-At first, there should be enough space so that you can remove the waste bin.
-Then, you should be able to rotate the handle that actually starts the process.
+One, there should be enough space so that you can remove the waste bin.
+Two, you should be able to rotate the handle that actually starts the composting process.

-Usually, you will need to attach the toilet to the floor with brackets.
-Apart from that, you will need to attach the hose for ventilation.
-However, it’s not always included in the package, so you might need to visit the hardware store.
+Usually, you will need to attach the toilet to the floor with brackets as well as attach the hose for ventilation.
+The hose is not always included in the package, so you may need to visit the hardware store.

 The maintenance of these units is very simple.
-At first, you should press the handle each time you put solid waste into the toilet.
+You should press the handle each time you put solid waste into the toilet.
 Apart from that, you will only need to monitor the bins.
-There are usually two bins: for liquid and solid waste.
-However, the first one should be emptied every few days.
+There are usually two bins: one for liquid and one for solid waste.
+The liquid waste bin should be emptied every few days.

 Frequently Asked Questions